manhtuando97/CoReA/README.md

 - threads-math: https://www.cs.cornell.edu/~arb/data/threads-math-sx/

 The pre-computed statistics of the hypergraphs are in the *Hypergraph* folder:
-- Augmentation: where the augmented hyperedges are recorded.
 - Core Influence: where the core influences are recorded.
 - Core Strength: where the core strengths are recorded.
 - Coreness: where the core numbers are recorded.
 - Size: where the hyperedge size distributions are recorded.

 ## Code
-TODO: update.
+The source code is in the *src* folder.

 ## How to run the code:
 starting at the *src* folder, run the command:
+- To compile: javac main.java

+- To run:
-*java main dataset max_node_id tie degeneracy scheme rank budget*
+*java main dataset max_node_id tie degeneracy scheme rank budget batch_size*
 - dataset: name of the dataset.
 - max_node_id: maximum node index in the dataset.
 - tie: a string represents the tie-breaking scheme in Step 1-1 of *CoReA*: "S/I"/"1/L"/"random" for CS/CI, 1/CI, and Random, respectively.